kienmarkdo/Job-Market-Trends-Analysis/README.md

     - `source venv/bin/activate` on UNIX
 - Install Docker images and run the containers
     - `docker compose up -d` to start and run the containers in the background
+        - `docker compose up --build -d` to rebuild the images, then start and run the containers in the background
     - `docker ps` to verify that your containers are started
     - `docker compose down` to stop your running containers
     - `docker system prune -a` to delete all *stopped* images and containers